 (8) The amount of any modified penalty paid pursuant to an infringement notice which has been withdrawn under subsection (7) shall be refunded.

-[Section 36 amended by No. 84 of 2004 s.
+[Section 36 amended: No. 84 of 2004 s.
 80.]

 37. Criminal liability of directors etc.

 (1) Where a corporation within the meaning of the Corporations Act 2001 of the Commonwealth or any other body of persons, corporate or unincorporate, is convicted of an offence under this Act or any other written law relating to gambling, each person who, at the time of the commission of that offence, was a director of the corporation or was the manager, secretary or other similar officer of that body, or who purported to act in any such capacity, is liable to be convicted of the offence and is punishable as well as that body unless he proves that that offence was committed without his knowledge or that he took reasonable steps to prevent the commission of that offence.